Fair Interval Scheduling of Indivisible Chores: Acknowledgments

 \section{Acknowledgments}

 We are thankful to anonymous reviewers of AAMAS 2024 for their helpful feedback, and to Amit Kumar for valuable discussions during the early stages of this work.
 SN gratefully acknowledges the support of a MATRICS grant (MTR/2021/000367) and a Core Research Grant (CRG/2022/009169) from SERB, Govt. of India, a TCAAI grant (DO/2021-TCAI002-009), and a TCS grant (MOU/CS/10001981-1/22-23).
-RV acknowledges support from DST INSPIRE grant no. DST/INSPIRE/04/2020/000107 and SERB grant no. CRG/2022/002621.
+RRS acknowledges support of the Department of Atomic Energy, Government of India, under project no. RTI4014.
+RV acknowledges support from DST INSPIRE grant no. DST/INSPIRE/04/2020/000107, ANRF grant no. CRG/2022/002621, and Mr. D.P.
+Gupta Chair Professorship. .